Next: Introduction [Contents][Index]

 This command saves the value of the active transient for this Emacs session.

-Save the value of the active transient persistently across Emacs sessions.
+This command saves the value of the active transient persistently across Emacs sessions.

-Clear the set and saved values of the active transient.
+This command clears the set and saved values of the active transient.

 This option names the file that is used to persist the values of transients between Emacs sessions.